On Scaling Properties for a Class of Two-Well Problems for Higher Order Homogeneous Linear Differential Operators: Upper Bound Constructions

 \subsection{Cell construction}

 In this section, we consider the case $M = e_1^{\odot m}$, which has the largest possible maximal vanishing order.
-Following \cite{CC15}, we begin with a unit cell construction (Lemma \ref{lem:UnitCell}) in which the higher vanishing order of our symbols will be turned into higher order scaling properties.
-Next, we will introduce a suitable cut-off procedure and combine these ingredients into a branching construction in Section \ref{sec:highest}.
+Following \cite{CC15}, we begin with a unit cell construction (\cref{lem:UnitCell}) in which the higher vanishing order of our symbols will be turned into higher order scaling properties.
+This construction requires more careful considerations than for the case of first or second order tensors, as for $m \geq 3$, in general, one cell does not suffice to achieve the desired boundary conditions.
+Next, we will introduce a suitable cut-off procedure and combine these ingredients into a branching construction in \cref{sec:highest}.
+The construction will be carried out on the level of a potential, i.e., a map $v: \R^2 \to \textup{Sym}(\R^2;m-1)$, and then we set $u = \Ds v$.
+To ensure that $\tilde{v}_k$, see \cref{rmk:Notation-2D} for the notation, attains the desired boundary conditions, we will use a suitable reflection argument.